 [Version 2 - updated 09.11.12 to reflect emerging knowledge – point 4 and point 10 have been modified.]

-Chalara fraxinea is the asexual form (anamorph) of Hymenoscyphus pseudoalbidus, responsible for the current ash dieback epidemic in Europe (Kowalski, 2006; Queloz et al., 2010).
-For ease of reference, Chalara fraxinea is used as the common term for both forms of the organism before the name Hymenoscyphus fraxineus was adopted for both forms.
+Chalara fraxinea was the name of asexual form (anamorph) of Hymenoscyphus pseudoalbidus, responsible for the ash dieback epidemic in Europe (Kowalski, 2006; Queloz et al., 2010).
+For ease of reference, Chalara fraxinea was used as the common term for both forms of the organism before the name Hymenoscyphus fraxineus was adopted for both forms.